openstack-archive/fuel-plugin-influxdb-grafana/doc/source/overview.rst

 Overview
 ========

-The **InfluxDB-Grafana Fuel Plugin** is used to install and configure InfluxDB and Grafana which collectively provide access to the OpenStack metrics analytics.
+The **StackLight InfluxDB-Grafana Fuel Plugin** is used to install and configure InfluxDB and Grafana which collectively provide access to the metrics analytics of Mirantis OpenStack.
 InfluxDB is a powerful distributed time-series database to store and search metrics time-series.
-The metrics analytics are used to visualize the time-series and the annotations produced by the LMA Collector.
+The metrics analytics are used to visualize the time-series and the annotations produced by the StackLight Collector.
-The annotations contain insightful information about the detected fault or anomaly that triggered a change of state for a node cluster or service cluster as well as textual hints about what might be the root cause of the fault or anomaly.
+The annotations contain insightful information about the faults and anomalies that resulted in a change of state for the clusters of nodes and services of the OpenStack environment.

 The InfluxDB-Grafana Plugin is an indispensable tool to answering the questions "what has changed in my OpenStack environment, when and why?".